dustinpfister/blog_posts/_posts/nodejs-example-copy-dir.md

 layout: post
 categories: node.js
 id: 631
-updated: 2020-03-19 11:57:54
+updated: 2021-03-16 15:51:09
-version: 1.9
+version: 1.10
 ---

-This [node example](https://nodejs.org/api/synopsis.html) post of mine will be on some javaScript code I put together for copying a directory.
+This [nodejs example](/2021/03/16/nodejs-example/) post of mine will be on some javaScript code I put together for copying a directory.
 This might not be the best solution for all projects, but I am using some code to this effect in a project I am working on.
 There are [many other node copy options](https://www.npmjs.com/package/copy) out there on the web, many of which are packed with features that I will not use, I do not want, or I think should be pulled into another library.
 However in some respects they might also be a bit more robust compared to what I have worked out here.

 <!-- more -->